status-im/network-stories/pages/adoption.md

 [The research target/goal/PoC implementation currently under testing/experimentation.]

 ## Live Feedback
 [Add a LIVE location where the research and/or development teams can be pinged in a specific text-channel dedicated to this that is within their specific Discord server so that conversation can be bridged between projects and on a program level in order to best plug into resolving better than current understanding on this specific topic.
-I.e., Vac/Waku/Codex/Logo Discord server and a specific text-channel for this concept like -(insert one of six layers under research).]
+I.e., Vac/Waku/Codex/Logo Discord server and a specific text-channel for this concept like (hashtag)chefhelp- (insert one of six layers under research).]

 ## IMPORTANT Differentiators:
 [Easy low-hanging marketing or comms fruit that makes Logos implementation clearly different/better.]